Meet Alex

 Purpose-driven entrepreneur, experience designer, photographer

-I'm an adventure entrepreneur, passionate about purposeful business and regenerative tourism
+I'm a travel entrepreneur, passionate about purposeful business and regenerative tourism

-I've been an adventure entrepreneur for 20 years
+I've been a travel entrepreneur for 20+ years

-Short summary: I was born and raised in the Altai mountains in Siberia, visited around 100 countries and 500+ cities, and organized expeditions & adventure tours in 40+ countries.
+Short summary: I was born and raised in the Altai mountains in Siberia, visited around 100 countries and 500+ cities, and organized expeditions & adventure tours in 40+ countries since 2003.

-I was named the Best guide of Russia in ecotourism, but shut down all operations in Russia after they started the war in Ukraine, and moved to Mexico.
+I was named the Best guide of Russia in ecotourism, but shut down all operations in Russia after they started the war in Ukraine, and moved away.
+Now I live between Estonia and Mexico, doing everything I can to support a better future.

-Besides adventure travel, I also work with IT startups in traveltech, edtech, IT HR, and other sectors.
+Besides travel, I also work with IT startups in traveltech, edtech, IT HR, and other sectors.

 Petra, Jordan